 You are here: Home / Newsletter

 For those readers new to the Elise Darcy Newsletter they are called Up on the Roof because I love rooftop gardens.
 Where possible I endeavour to write each newsletter on a different rooftop, be it a rooftop garden, café or restaurant.
 For this edition it was the top of a mountain!

 I hope you enjoyed this newsletter.
-Do join me for the next issue of ‘Up on the Roof’ when I will update you with the forthcoming release of my next book.
-In the meantime I have included a link below for another couple of Instafreebie Giveaways if you are interested in choosing a free book from amongst 70+ authors in the summer romance and best of british giveaways.
+Do join me for the next issue of Up on the Roof when I will update you with the forthcoming release of my next book.
+In the mean time I have included a link below for two more Instafreebie Giveaways if you are interested in choosing a free book in March.

-The link to the promos are:
+The link to the promos:

 I look forward to catching up with you soon.